Ditching the Back Seat Driver

 “Once you have set your vibration strength, you can place the phone next to your yoga mat during your session.
 Your pulse is monogamist to your phone.
 You can have different Nadi X pants, but your phone will always want to connect to your pulse.”

 Everyone knows that their smartphone never screws up and is always up to snuff.
 Silicon Valley would have a heart attack if it was otherwise.
-That would be the day a robot car runs into a robot directing traffic, sending it to the garbage dump.
+That would be the day a self-driving car runs down a cyberman directing traffic, sending both of them to the garbage dump.

-Within ten minutes it all fell into place for Zadie.
+Inside of ten minutes it all fell into place for Zadie.
 She wasn’t an expert, but she wasn’t a novice either.
-In her late 20s she was fit and smart, smart enough to catch the cues and act on them.
+In her mid-20s she was fit and smart, smart enough to catch the cues and act on them.
 By the middle of the class there were hardly any cues anymore.
 The class was flowing.
 She was deep into it and getting it just right.

 That’s when the trouble started.

 Even though she was going strong and was intuitively aware of how good it was all going, Barron not even glancing at her, she was getting zapped more and more frequently.
 The vibrations were rolling up and down her legs almost continuously.
-There was something wrong with the device, she thought.
+Was there something wrong with the device, she asked herself.
+Was there a ghost in the machine?
+There must be!
+Maybe it’s all this sweat, she thought, mopping her brow.
+She looked up from the floor pose she was doing to ask Barron to turn her iPhone off, but he wasn’t at the front of the class.

 He was patrolling the room making hands-on adjustments, alignment-based assists for backbends and forward folds.
-Barron didn’t push anybody deeper into their poses, but he tried to get them into the integrity of the pose, within the constraints of what their flesh, tendons, ligaments, joints, and bones would bear.
+Barron didn’t push anybody too deep into their poses, but he tried to get them into the integrity of it, within the constraints of what their flesh, tendons, ligaments, joints, and bones would bear.

-A young woman had complained about it in one of his classes, saying that touching her was inappropriate and reminding him about the #MeToo movement, saying its concerns were a real issue to her.
+A young woman had once complained about it in one of his classes, saying that touching her was inappropriate and reminding him about the #MeToo movement, saying it was a real issue to her.

 “You’re doing it wrong,” he said.
 “You’re compromising your safety.”